Parametrization-free determination of the shape parameters for the pion electromagnetic form factor: Introduction

-The next shape parameter $d$ is much less known.
+The next shape parameter $d$ is much less well known.
 Theoretical results from ChPT and lattice calculations are not yet available.
 The value $d=(9.70\pm 0.40) \, {\rm GeV}^{-6}$ has been obtained from fits of data by means of usual dispersion relations \cite{Truo}, while the Taylor expansion of the Gounaris-Sakurai parametrization \cite{Aleph}, leads to $d= 9.80 \, {\rm GeV}^{-6}$.
-In \cite{Ananthanarayan:2011xt} we derived the range $9.91 \gev^{-4}\lesssim d \lesssim 10.46\gev^{-4}$.
+In \cite{Ananthanarayan:2011xt} we derived the range $9.91 \gev^{-6}\lesssim d \lesssim 10.46\gev^{-6}$.

-Except for the ranges predicted in \cite{Ananthanarayan:2011xt}, the previous determinations of the shape parameters came from specific parametrizations, like polynomial expansions, Pad\'e approximants of the Gounaris-Sakurai model for the dominant $\rho$-pole.
+Except for the ranges predicted in \cite{Ananthanarayan:2011xt}, the previous determinations of the shape parameters came from specific parametrizations, like polynomial expansions, Pad\'e approximants or the Gounaris-Sakurai model for the dominant $\rho$ pole.
 In contrast, the predictions of the present work are parametrization-free in the sense that we do not rely on specific analytic expressions of the form factor or its modulus.
-The determination follows from general principles of analiticity with the input being the phase in the elastic region and conservative modulus information on the unitarity cut.
+The determination follows from general principles of analyticity, with an input consisting from the phase in the elastic region and a conservative condition on the modulus on the unitarity cut.
 The method also avoids the instability problems inherent in the analytic continuation of specific parametrizations.

 The scheme of the paper is as follows: in Sec. \ref{sec:method}, we present very briefly the mathematical formalism whereas in Sec. \ref{sec:inputs} we describe the information used as input to our work.
 In Sec. \ref{sec:results}, we present the results of our investigations.
 In subsection \ref{subsec:rsq} we present the analysis of the charge radius $\langle r_\pi^2 \rangle$ and in subsection \ref{subsec:cd} the analysis of the higher shape parameters $c$ and $d$.
-In Sec. \ref{sec:conclusions} we summarize our results and present some conclusions.
+In Sec. \ref{sec:conclusions} we summarize our results and present our conclusions.